Credit Freezes, Equilibrium Multiplicity, and Optimal Bailouts in Financial Networks: Proofs

-It is simple to show that the claim holds for $n=2$, as there is then a single network configuration to consider in which each bank has a claim on the other.\footnote{If not, then there is no cycle in the network and all banks are already solvent as, without loss, the network of interest is assumed to be weakly balanced.} Bailing out the cheapest of these two banks is enough to clear the cycle.
-This costs $\min\{(D_1^L-p_1)^+,(D_2^L-p_2)^+\}\leq 0.5[(D_1^L-p_1)^++(D_2^L-p_2)^+]$.
+It is simple to show that the claim holds for $n=2$, as there is then a single network configuration to consider in which each bank has a claim on the other.\footnote{If not, then there is no cycle in the network and all banks are already solvent as the network of interest is assumed to be weakly balanced.} Bailing out any of the two banks is enough to clear the cycle, and so $x_1 = D_2^L-p_2$ and $x_2 = D_1^L-p_1$.
+Then the algorithm bails out the bank closest to solvency, which costs $\min\{(D_1^L-p_1)^+,(D_2^L-p_2)^+\}\leq 0.5[(D_1^L-p_1)^++(D_2^L-p_2)^+]$.

 Now suppose the induction hypothesis holds for a network of $n$ banks, and consider a network with $n+1$ banks.
-Let $i^*=\arg \min_i (D_i^L-p_i)^+$, such that $i^*$ is the bank closest to solvency.
+Let $i^*=\arg \min_i x_i/c_i$ be the first bank picked by the algorithm, such that $i^*$ is the bank with highest indirect bailout to bailout cost ratio.
 We give a bound on total bailout costs if the regulator starts by bailing out $i^*$.
-There are two cases:

-Case 1: $(D_{i^*}^L-p_{i^*})^+=0$ and $i^*$ is already solvent.
-Without loss of generality, we can add bank $i^*$ to node 0 and redefine all other banks' outside assets to account for any debt payment from $i^*$.
-Hence, effectively, this is equivalent to studying a network of $n$ banks, for which the induction hypothesis holds: there exists a bailout policy that ensures systemic solvency and costs at most $0.5 \sum_{i\neq i^*} (D_i^L-p_i)^+ = \sum_i (D_i^L-p_i)^+$.